 I don’t have the money available to pay the online fee

 Unfortunately, if you are unable to make the booking payment, we cannot reserve a room for you.
-We can make an appointment for you to speak to one of our Money and Welfare advisers who will be able to give you some advice and guidance on options you may wish to explore.
+Please contact our Money and Welfare team who will be able to give you some advice and guidance on options you may wish to explore.

 Applying for halls

 Once you have accepted an offer from DMU and made DMU your firm choice, we will email you and invite you to apply for accommodation, this usually starts in March

 N.B.
 It is important that you let your faculty know if you change your email address at any time as this will be how we contact you.